fairuznajla/DataAnalyticsProject-MSIB/README.md

 # PythonProject
-Data processing and analysis assignment using Python as part of the Data Analyst programme at GreatEdu - MSIB 5th Batch
+Data processing and analysis assignment using Python as part of the Data Analytics Program at GreatEdu - MSIB 5th Batch